Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/values-and-principles.md

 - We feel comfortable in structure.
 - We like quick wins.
 - We like long-term investments.
+- We appreciate feedback.

+## Principles

+Principles are the rules and statements that we try to live by.

+They are usually linked in someway back to the [values](#values) that we have, but they're a little less abstract than pure values, and a little more practical.
+As such, they are often by software engineers defined and used as the foundations for "how things should be done".

+They're often not entirely practical though, and we end up devising more detailed "practices" (e.g. ways of working approaches, design patterns, development "best practices") to define "how things should be done" - though be careful not to adhere so much to these practices that you lose sight of all the values that we have.

+Some examples of classic principles:

+- The Principle of Least Privilege (We want security and privacy)
+- etc.
+- etc.
+- TODO more

 ## Finding balance

-Many values clash with one another, even the values across the two areas of Software and Software Engineering can be in conflict - e.g. wanting to make software cheaper may involve in disregarding values we hold in Software Engineering.
+Many values and principles clash with one another and require us to make a trade-off.
+Even the values across the two areas of Software and Software Engineering can be in conflict - e.g. wanting to make software cheaper may involve in disregarding values we hold in Software Engineering.

 > Good, fast, cheap - choose two.